 "What's that you old goat?
 Don't want these secrets getting out?
 Well let's just GO ON SHALL WE?
-An entire school thinking I'm a dark wizard after I saved a Hufflepuff from a venomous snake about to attack him, running for my life from an entire goddamn colony of Acromantulas, and then having to slay a 1000 year old 60 foot Basilisk with no help except a sword, a talking hat, and your pet fire chicken.
+An entire school thinking I'm a dark wizard after I saved a Hufflepuff from a venomous snake, running for my life from an entire goddamn colony of Acromantulas, and then having to slay a 1000 year old 60 foot Basilisk with no help except a sword, a talking hat, and your pet fire chicken.
 By the way Headmaster how is it that such a monstrosity could travel through the halls unnoticed?
 Don't all the ghosts, elves and enchanted portraits of the castle report to you?
 Either you're incredibly unbelievably incompetent at keeping track of the happenings in this school or you honestly didn't care when students started getting petrified.
 I'm not sure which I'd rather be true."

 "Mr. Potter I must insist-" Dumbledore said worriedly while glancing at the shocked expressions of others in the hall.

 "Then we move to third year!
-I had my soul almost sucked out by a Dementor no less than THREE bloody times during the school year and they were supposedly there to protect me!
+I had my soul almost sucked out by a Dementor no less than THREE bloody times during the school year.
+And they were supposedly here to protect me!
 Protect me from what you may ask?
 An escaped serial killer who's apparently out for my blood specifically.
-So I got to have that hanging over my head every goddamn day of last year.
+So I had that hanging over my head every goddamn day of last year.
 And you know what?
 He actually found me and we had a nice bloody chat.
 He's actually one of the nicest people I've ever had the pleasure of meeting.
 Did you know he never even got a trial?
 Someone stunned him in the back and he just woke up in Azkaban.
-So what do I do?"
+So what did I do?"
 Harry looked around the room to see if anyone would answer his rhetorical question.